This article was originally posted in August 2018 and was updated in July 2019.

 Use promotions strategically to increase the items in a shopper's basket.

-Who doesn't love a good deal, especially on a sweltering day?
+Who doesn't love a good deal, especially on a boiling hot day?

 A 2012 study found that coupon recipients experienced a 38% rise in oxytocin levels after receiving a voucher.

 That special in-store promotion doesn't just put your shoppers in a better mood when it's hot enough to fry eggs on the sidewalk.

 It also increases basket size, clears stock and grows revenue.

 - Do: deploy promotions that encourage bundling like "buy one get one free"